"What is my home worth" is a question that any homeowner should be able to answer at any given time.

 Knowing this, it is important to reflect on the potential difference between the property value and market value when researching what is my home worth.
 It might be worth it to hold out on putting our home on the market if the economic conditions are not in our favour.

-For the most accurate home valuation assessment, we have to place a request with either a professional appraiser or real estate agent that offers a comparable market analysis.
+When trying to figure out "what is my home worth" homeowners will have the best results with either a professional appraiser or real estate agent that offers a comparable market analysis.
 An automated valuation model may give us a good estimate of what is my home worth but an actual professional coming in to inspect the house is much more reliable.

 This is what you need to know when looking for a professional assessment of our home value.